fxxmiles/CANONGIT/canon1.md

 incredibly functional match and further research should be executed in order develop and subtilize the range of possible applications.
-It is difficult to determine certain limits for Behavioural Economics applications in healthcare.
+It is difficult to determine certain limits for Behavioural Economics applications to healthcare.
 We think that there will be space for new applications in new areas of healthcare to the extent to which people’s behaviors can be positively influenced and society as a whole can be *softly pushed* towards a greater future.